airlift/airlift/api/docs/enforcement.md

   - Fields must be named to match the associated resource.
 E.g. if the `ApiId` is for a resource named `foo` the field must be named `fooId`.
   - Collections of `ApiId` must end with the id name plus `s`.
 For example: `myResourceIds`.
   - Optionals of `ApiId` must end with the id name.
 For example: `optionalResourceId`.
+- `ApiJson` types cannot be used as API ID targets or path parameters
+- Fields whose names are exposed as query parameters via `ApiFilter`, `ApiFilterList`, or `ApiOrderBy` cannot be `ApiJson` types
 - Enumerations must be capitalized camel case
 - Resource names must be unique for generating the [OpenApi](openapi.md) spec.
 By default, the `@ApiResource` name attribute is used.
 If this value is not unique, use the `openApiAlternateName` attribute to